rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 **Adopt a Growth Mindset**

-Standford psychologist Carol Dweck found that people adopt one of two mindsets.
+Stanford psychologist Carol Dweck found that people adopt one of two mindsets.
 I find her idea similar to the nature vs nurture debate.

 - Fixed mindset individuals
 	- believe that abilities are inherent
 	- believe that failure indicates that they are not talented
-	- tend to stick to activitie they perform well to validate their intelligence
+	- tend to stick to activities they perform well to validate their intelligence
 	- tend to give up early or easily, which enables them to point to a lack of effort rather than a lack of ability
 - Growth mindset individuals
 	- believe that abilities can be cultivated through effort